+Main walls

-Main walls Repair category 2 Notes Some sections of weathered and damaged stonework in addition to staining.
+Repair category 2

+Notes Some sections of weathered and cracked stonework in addition to damaged lintels and recessed pointing.
+There was staining noted to the external walls.
 The source of the staining should be repaired along with any associated defects.
-There is evidence of past repairs to the pointing.